apneadiving/waterfall/README.md

 * how to call a service within a service?
 * how to chain services / commands

-Those topics are discussed in [the slides here](https://slides.com/apneadiving/service-objects-waterfall-rails/live) to explain service objects and compare libraries.
+Those topics are discussed in [the slides here](https://slides.com/apneadiving/service-objects-waterfall-rails/live).

 Check the [wiki for details](https://github.com/apneadiving/waterfall/wiki).